A PMO stands for any of below three terms;

-A PMO is a department or you can say an office within an organization that basically defines and maintains standards for project management within the serving organization.
+A PMO is a department, or you can say an office within an organization that basically defines and maintains standards for project management within the serving organization.

 Nowadays, the PMO (PMO) has proven its worth in organizations dealing with a number of projects at the same time.
-But if the organization is small then it is just a liability.
+But if the organization is small, then it is just a liability.

-“At the end of the day, PMOs are in place to help organizations deliver value to their stakeholders” Brian Weiss – VP, practitioner career development of the Project Management Institute – PMI
+“At the end of the day, PMOs are in place to help organizations deliver value to their stakeholders” Brian Weiss – VP, practitioner career development of the Project Management Institute – PMI.

 Why a PMO?

-Every organization needs to have archives of all the processes, methods, conflicts, risks register, lesson learned that helps to take decisions for successful completion of projects – A PMO does that job efficiently.
-This dedicated department provides necessary due support the Senior Management & Project Managers to concentrate on their jobs.
+Every organization needs to have archives of all the processes, methods, conflicts, risks register, lesson learned that helps to make decisions for successful completion of projects – A PMO does that job efficiently.
+This dedicated department provides necessary due support to the Senior Management & Project Managers to concentrate on their jobs.